Gingerbread House Day – Now there is a day set aside for a favorite Christmas pastime when families get together and build a Gingerbread House.

 This day is held annually on December 12th.

-I am not sure who started this day.
+I am not sure who started this day or when.

 Gregory of Nicopolis, an Armenian monk, brought gingerbread to Europe around 992 AD.
 It is said he taught French Christians to bake it.
 That is because gingerbread was often used in religious ceremonies.
 When baked it is sturdy and often molded into images of saints.